charmbracelet/lipgloss/README.md

 Lip Gloss is built on the excellent [Termenv][termenv] and [Reflow][reflow] libraries which deal with color and ANSI-aware text operations, respectively.
-For certain use cases, Termenv and Reflow may be sufficient for your needs.
+For many use cases Termenv and Reflow will be sufficient for your needs.

 [termenv]: https://github.com/muesli/termenv
 [reflow]: https://github.com/muesli/reflow